kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-Casting-Chromecast.md

         - (void)castProvider:(KCastProvider *)provider didDeviceGoOffline:(KCastDevice *)device {
         }
         ```
-This provides an array of `KCastDevice`.
+This provides a list of `KCastDevice`:

  ```
 castProvider.devices;